-Looking for the perfect molasses cookies to make this Holiday season?
+Looking for the perfect Soft Molasses Cookies to make this holiday season?
 These definitely fit the bill!
 They’re extra soft on the inside, slightly chewy on the outside, coated in sugar, and full of rich molasses.
-Not only are they easy to make, but they also look and taste gourmet.
+Not only are they easy to make, but they also look and taste gourmet!

 With so many molasses and gingerbread cookie recipes out there, what makes this one so special?